evolutiatech/evolutiatech/README.md

 ---
 ### Recommendation:

-• Solve algebra questions, convert to pseudocodigo, and then implemented in ANSI C89/90.
+• Solve algebra questions, convert to pseudocodigo, and then implemented in ANSI C89/90 Multiparadigms Programming.

 ---
 ### Reference Books: